kevin-labtani/React-Form-Wizard/README.md

 we can also use the `Form` component to not have to manually pass a `handleSubmit()` method to the form
 When an UI component doesn't map cleanly to a formik `Field` we can create a custom Field component

+### Using react-hook-form

+Validation using react-hook-form.
+We register each input ref into react-hook-form so it can subscribe and listen to the changes and valdiate data at the end.
+Errors auto clear when user corrects them.

 ### Multi-step form with react-hook-form

 We're using react-router for routing and little-state-machine as our equivalent of redux and for persistent storage.